DataFire/Integrations/integrations/generated/google_content/README.md

 * output [AccountTax](#accounttax)

 ### datafeeds.list
-Lists the datafeeds in your Merchant Center account.
+Lists the configurations for datafeeds in your Merchant Center account.

 ```js